 - the impact on local businesses and services, including the recruitment and retention of workforces

-- it's more about raising money.
+- poor air quality impacts are not boroughwide; it's more about raising money.

 Hillingdon Council's response to Mayor's ULEZ proposals (PDF) [6MB]